Sundarapandiyan504/PAC-MAN/README.md

 Step to Run the Project
 step 1 : Once you run the project,the PacMan will appears and move in the direction and reverse if its find the edge.

-Future improvement The Project is enhanced by adding more styles and animation tho the pacemen.
-A